bhoang8578/garden-productivity/README.md

     eventually will be re-done.
 Besides HTML coding, I also learned how to use the React Router and how it'll work with the functionality of the app I have in mind.
+5/22/2025
+    I didn't make a lot of progress, i Just added more HTML code in the layout.
+    Also had to fix how I've been making comments.
+I tried running to test the app and that's where I ran into a lot of problems.
+I tried debugging it for some time, and to open the app, I manually went inside the files folder and looked for it in src-tauri/target/release path and the window was just blank.
+    Don't know what exactly I'm doing wrong, but hopefully I'll figure it out tomorrow.